cometbft/knowledge-base/protocols/mempool/protocol-abstract.md

 # Transaction dissemination protocol [WIP]

-This document describes in high level the mempool protocol, responsible for disseminating transactions in a CometBFT network.
+This document describes at a high level the mempool protocol, responsible for disseminating transactions in a CometBFT network.

 ## Network model